Nuitka/Nuitka/README.txt

+-*- org -*-

 Recommended reading with org-mode in Emacs.
 This is an ASCII format outline, used for tasks and issue tracking in Nuitka.

 * Usage

 ** Requirements

    You need to use the GNU g++ compiler of at least version 4.5 available or else the compilation will fail.
-This is due to uses of C++0x and precisely 4.5 because of the use of so called "raw string" literals in Nuitka.
+This is due to uses of C++0x and at least 4.5 because of the use of so called "raw string" literals in Nuitka, which are new in that version of g++.

 ** Environment